 The Simons Institute's Science Communicator in Residence program was created in Fall 2016, with the goal of increasing visibility for theoretical computer science and supporting science communicators interested in covering the field.
-Originally dubbed the Journalist in Residence program, the residency has been expanded and renamed for 2020-21 in order to attract science communicators working in a wide range of media.
+Originally dubbed the Journalist in Residence program, the residency was expanded and renamed in 2020-21 in order to attract science communicators working in a wide range of media.

 Visits typically last for one academic term (summer, fall or spring), though proposals for longer and shorter visits may be considered.
 The Science Communicator in Residence holds a shared office in Calvin Lab, and has University library access and other standard campus privileges.
 The position comes with a stipend to cover living expenses.